What has Cindy done so far?

 What still needs to be done?

-Land Development Code Compliance - We must create a better system for communicating to the public what the regulations and are and why they exist.
+Land Development Code Compliance - We must create a better system for communicating to the public about our regulations and why they exist.
 Additionally, without fair and consistent enforcement of our local ordinances, we will make little progress in our efforts to protect what is unique and special about Teton Valley.
-The current Board of County Commissioner created a Code Compliance Technician position and are current seeking applicants to fill it.
-We are committed to enforcing local laws established to promote human health and safety, organized growth, predictability for residents, and natural resource protection.
+The current Board of County Commissioner created a Code Compliance Technician position to help the Planning and Building Departments better respond to citizen complaints and work with landowners to ensure compliance.
+I am committed to enforcing local laws established to promote human health and safety, organized growth, predictability for residents, and natural resource protection.

 Wildlife Protections - Honoring the ecosystem we live in is a top priority for me.
 It is too easy to forget that we live in the Greater Yellowstone Ecosystem.
 Teton Valley provides habitat for the same suite of species that occupy Yellowstone National Park.
 Some of these species depend on habitat in Teton County for survival including sandhill cranes, cutthroat trout, moose, and grizzly bears.
 As we continue to grow and develop, the county needs to work more closely with Idaho Fish and Game, local non-profits, and our public land managers to ensure that we adequately protect critical wildlife habitat.
 This includes evaluating the impacts of recreational use on the Teton River and mitigating roadkill hotspots.